Xquiset/SetHomesTwo/README.md

 - `sh2.give-homes-item` - Allow player to get homes viewing/teleportation item.
 - `sh2.create-home` - Allow player to create homes.
+- `sh2.go-home` - Allow player to execute go-home command.
+- `sh2.list-homes` - Allow player to list their homes in chat window.
 - `sh2.delete-home` - Allow player to delete their own homes.
 - `sh2.teleport` - Allow player to teleport to created homes.
 - `sh2.add-to-blacklist` - Add dimensions to blacklist table.
 - `sh2.remove-from-blacklist` - Remove dimensions from blacklist table.
-- `sh2.get-blacklist-dimensions` - Retrieve a list of the blacklisted dimensions.
+- `sh2.get-blacklisted-dimensions` - Retrieve a list of the blacklisted dimensions.
 - `sh2.get-player-homes` - Retrieve a list of a given player's homes.
 - `sh2.set-max-homes` - Set the max number of homes all players, or individual groups, can have.